Vivid Trace 1.3 Feature Tour

-The issue link graph is in the Trace tab, accessible when viewing an issue.
+The issue relation graph is in the Trace tab, accessible when viewing an issue.

-View all of the issues in the graph using JIRA's JQL browser.
+View all of the graphed issues in JIRA's Issue Navigator.

 Configure the graph.
-Applies to all issues in the project.
+Applies to all graphs and issues in the project.

 The View issues button allows you to manage a set of connected issues as a larger, singular unit.
-For example, you can use the View issues button to bring every issue in the issue chain into the JQL browser in order to efficiently perform bulk operations or obtain a list view in a desired field view configuration, or to even reuse the JQL query as a starting point for detailed inquiry.
+For example, you can use the View issues button to bring every issue in the graph into the Issue Navigator in order to efficiently perform bulk operations, to view the issues in list form with a desired field view configuration, or to even reuse the JQL query as a starting point for detailed inquiry.

-All issues in the issue link graph can be found with a search using the
+All issues in the issue relation graph can be found with a search using the

-linkPartition JQL function.
-The View issues button produces the same list of issues as the corresponding issue link graph but in the form of JQL search results.
+relations() JQL function.
+The View issues button produces the same list of issues as the corresponding issue relation graph but in the form of JQL search results.